 Reflections of Monet is an interactive web art project that reimagines Claude Monet's Water Lilies series into a meditative, immersive scrolling experience.
 Users interact with a dreamlike environment through subtle movements, ripples, soundscapes, and layered visuals — inviting them to explore the sensation of being enveloped in Monet's paintings.

 I designed and developed this interactive, immersive web experience, translating the serene and contemplative qualities of Monet's Water Lilies into an intuitive and meditative digital journey.
+My responsibilities included interactive canvas animation, audio-visual integration, performance optimization, custom physics systems, and responsive design.

 The journey begins with a zoomed-in cropped section of a Monet painting.
 A floating lotus is centered on screen, with cursor hover effects hinting at its interactivity.

 Clicking the lotus transitions to a tranquil pond with floating lilies.
 Gentle cursor movements create ripples, accompanied by soft ambient sounds of birds and trickling water.
-Three faint outlines at the bottom left suggest collectible elements, with the drifting lotus ready to fill the first slot.

 As users scroll downward, they experience the sensation of sinking beneath the water's surface.
 The background transitions from light pastels to deeper water tones, while the audio deepens to match the descent.